 Children in Nursery who are taking up a full time place must choose whether to have school meals or packed lunches.
-The cost of schools meals is £12.00 per week (£2.40 per day).
+The cost of school meals is £13.50 per week (£2.70 per day).
 Dinner money should be paid in advance at the start of the week through ParentPay.
 If your child is absent from school, you will not be charged for a meal.